ywang103-amd/omniperf/docs/tutorial/includes/vector-memory-operation-counting.rst

 compiler temporary files, such as the generated CDNA assembly code, for inspection.

-Finally, we generate our ``omniperf profile`` as follows.
+Finally, we generate our ``rocprof-compute profile`` as follows.

 .. code-block:: shell-session

-   $ omniperf profile -n vmem --no-roof -- ./vmem
+   $ rocprof-compute profile -n vmem --no-roof -- ./vmem

 .. _flat-experiment-design: